By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Students, especially college students are particularly prone to lose motivation.
 This running out of motivation in your tank has been particularly well studied in college students.

-Every year college fills up with hoards of students anxious to get an education and find a new better paying job as a result.
+Every year college fills up with hoards of students anxious to get an education and find a new better-paying job as a result.
 They struggle through registration, sometimes standing in lines for hours to add classes that were full.
-Books are bought and the studying commences.
-From the long lines and the patience of these students you would be tempted to believe that they were all highly motivated.
+Books are bought and studying commences.
+From the long lines and the patience of these students, you would be tempted to believe that they were all highly motivated.

 We find that even the most motivated students begin to slack off.
 It is difficult if not impossible to hold that same level of motivation for a full semester.
 The effective students do their papers early while there is still some motivation in their tank.

 Over breaks some students do things that are positive, they rest and replenish their motivation.
 They will return towards the end of the semester ready to jump in and run the distance to finals.
 A few students never get their motivation back.
 The process repeats semester after semester.
 Some students are able to get refueled on motivation enough times to reach the finish line.